hyperledger/fabric-rfcs/text/0000-fabric-gateway.md

 # Drawbacks
 [drawbacks]: #drawbacks

-When run as a standalone process, the gateway would add another docker containter to an (arguably) already complex Fabric architecture.
+When run standalone, the gateway would add another process to an (arguably) already complex Fabric architecture.
 Also it will require its own signing identity in the channel writers policy in order to invoke the discovery service, which might be a security concern in some environments.
 These concerns are mitigated by embedding the gateway server within the organisation's existing peers.

 However, if embedded in an existing peer, then the gateway will not be able to be scaled independently of the peers.
 Also, there are scenarios where organisations don't run their own peer(s).
 In both of these cases, running a standalone gateway will be advantageous.